lamjyhg/ELEC5619_PROJECT/README.md

 ## Functionality
-- Register
+- Register:
 Users can register a new account by providing the required fields and an email will be sent to activate their account.
-- Login
+- Login:
 User can login with their email and password

-- Activate Account
+- Activate Account:
 User should be activated and then log in

-- Change password
+- Change password:
 Users can change their password if they provide the correct current password.

-- Forget password
+- Forget password:
 Users can reset their email by using this function, they are required to fill in their email and a one time link will be sent to their email if the email exists in the database.

-- Single gym page
+- Single gym page:
 Each gym will have a detailed page, where the information such as trading hours, name and location are displayed.

-- Comment
+- Comment:
 Users can leave a comment to a gym and rate the gym.

-- Gyms
+- Gyms:
 View nearby gyms by list or map
 Search gyms by their name which is displayed by list only

-- Profile
+- Profile:
 View today customer’s appointments

-- Owner Appointments
+- Owner Appointments:
 See all appointments of gyms that owner created
 Cancel by owner with comment

-- Customer Appointments
+- Customer Appointments:
 See all appointments that customer booked
 - Cancel by customer

-- Create Gym
+- Create Gym:
 Add gym name, trading hours, description , maximum appointment number Upload Gym Image Cover

-- Make Appointment
+- Make Appointment:
 Add appointment based on trading hours of selected date with customer’s information

-- Admin Usermanagement
+- Admin Usermanagement:
 View all users with information of username, id and role View detailed information of a selected user
 Edit role of a selected user

-- Admin Gym Application Management
+- Admin Gym Application Management:
 View all gym applications
 View single gym application page
 Approve gym application